IVRPowers/blog/content/post/coding/videortc-build-mobile-app.md

 }
 ~~~

-After connecting with the server, you must copy and paste the following Type Script code in your development outside of constructor.
+After connecting with the video gateway server, you must copy and paste the following Type Script code in your development outside of constructor.
 It is the basic structure to start designing your videocall service with Ionic:

 ~~~typescript
 this.my_videogateway.connect().then( useCases => {